JayJamieson/node-caskdb/CONTRIBUTING.md

 ## Branches

 - `start-here` contains all the base challenges and test cases
-- `master` implements the base challenges
+- `main` implements the base challenges
 - `final` implements challenges from different levels

-If your PR is a bug/typo fix, open a PR with `master` as the base.
+If your PR is a bug/typo fix, open a PR with `main` as the base.
 I will backport the changes to `start-here` and `final` once merged.

 If you are implementing something new, open a PR with `final` as the base.